 The Department of Defense invested $400 million in this company.

-Plus… they even signed a 10 year purchase commitment.
+Plus… it even signed a 10-year purchase commitment.

-And they're building a massive "10X Facility" to boost production capacity by 2028.
+And it’s building a massive "10X Facility" to boost production capacity by 2028.

 As Goldman Sachs analyst Brian Lee said: "We expect significant revenue and EBITDA growth, while vertical integration unlocks margin upside."